Welcome to the official website of the

 Australian Branch of the International Law Association (ILA)

-The International Law Association was founded in Brussels in 1873.
+The ILA was founded in Brussels in 1873.
 It has consultative status, as an international non-governmental organisation, with a number of the United Nations specialised agencies.

 - Organising special events, such as public lectures and other functions of relevance to international law;

-- Providing members to the International Committees of the International Law Association, which undertake research and prepare reports on topics of international law;
+- Providing members to international committees and study groups of the ILA, which undertake research and prepare reports on topics of international law;

-The Australian Branch is grateful for the fantastic support provided by the following law firms:
+The Australian Branch is grateful for the support provided by the following law firms: